 Realistically, only a small number of graduates are able to switch into a Skilled worker visa after their studies.

-The Graduate visa has made it possible for more students to stay in the UK for post-study work for two years: in the first half of 2022 Graduate route: permission to stay was granted to 30,453 Graduates (UKCISA)
+The Graduate visa has made it possible for more students to stay in the UK for post-study work for two years: in 2023 Graduate route: permission to stay was granted to 114,409 graduates (UKCISA).
+Applications for the Graduate route visa are likely to be successful, but there is an upfront cost.

-Whether you succeed in finding a job in the UK is partly down to you as an individual - do you have valuable skills, experience and knowledge that make you competitive in the job market?
+Do you have valuable skills, experience and knowledge that make you competitive in the UK job market?
 Read on to find out what you can do to give yourself the best chance of success.

 British Council Study UK blog: Building your career in the UK